The Courts shaping Security of Payments

 A reference date is indeed a precondition to the making of a valid payment claim.
 An adjudicator will fall into error if they determine a payment claim is valid where no reference date has arisen.
 For claimants, it is important to ensure your payment claim is based on a valid reference date and that any payment claims are issued prior to the termination of the contract or works being suspended.
 For a Respondent, ensure you make any arguments of this kind in your schedule so as to avoid being precluded from potentially raising it at some later date.

-If you would like to receive our regular legal updates, please subscribe here.
 For more information on how to make a valid payment claim, please contact our Security of Payments experts in Parramatta, Norwest and Penrith: